justin-zz/robotic-arm-player/README.md

 ## Overview

-This one-week project is a Python & Arduino application designed to be run on the Windows OS.
-It downloads audio from YouTube links, converts them to MIDI files using Spotify's ACASSP 2022 model, converts the MIDI file into a sequence of commands sent to a serial port to control a few steppers on a robotic arm.
-Originally intended for fundraising; i.e.: Twitch viewer donates 1$ together with a link and the arm plays a fixed segment of it.
+Have you ever wanted to play your favorite music on your $10K robotic arm?
+Well, look no further!
+This one-week project is a Python & Arduino application designed to be run on the Win OS.
+It downloads audio from YouTube links, converts them to MIDI files using Spotify's ACASSP 2022 model, converts the MIDI file into a sequence of commands (via Miditones) sent to a serial port to control a few steppers on a robotic arm.
+Originally intended for fundraising; i.e.: Twitch viewer donates 1$ together with a link to a YouTube video and the arm plays a fixed segment of it, funds would help the uOttawa's rover team send more people to competition.

 ## Requirements